-- At least 100 women were elected or re-elected to Congress, including the first two Muslim women: Rashida Tlaib (D-Michigan) and Ilhan Omar (D-Minnesota.
+- At least 100 women were elected or re-elected to Congress, including the first two Muslim women: Rashida Tlaib (D-Mich.) and Ilhan Omar (D-Minn.).
 Omar wears a hijab and came to America as a Somali refugee – traits that are also firsts for a member of Congress.

 - Also elected were the nation’s first Native American women to Congress: Democrat Sharice Davids, who is also the first LGBTQ person to represent Kansas, and Democrat Deb Haaland of New Mexico.

 - At least two other states also elected their first openly LGBTQ members of Congress: Democrats Chris Pappas in New Hampshire and Angie Craig in Minnesota.
 Wisconsin Democrat Tammy Baldwin, the nation’s first LGBTQ senator, also was re-elected.

 - A slew of statewide LGBTQ candidates also were elected, including Jared Polis, the first openly gay governor of Colorado – the same state that’s home to Masterpiece Cakeshop.